isc-projects/kea/doc/sphinx/arm/hooks-rbac.rst

     ],
     ...

-A common alternative is to not set the "reject-commands" list i.e. leaving it empty and to rely on the "other-commands" to reject anything else.
+A common alternative is to not set the "reject-commands" list, i.e. leave it empty and rely on "other-commands" to reject anything else.

 .. code-block:: javascript